 Completion period.

 The entire project shall be completed as per agreed schedule, it’s includes monsoons, holidays, etc. from the date of commencement of the work.
 If there are any delays occurred from the Developers / Promoters side then further extension will be grant to the Contractor.
 The time extension shall be keep without price escalation.
 There shall not be any increase in the Contract Rate.
 If delay is occurred from the contractor’s side, penalty will be imposed at Rs.
-10000 / per week.No
+10000 / per week. ( No idle charges if project get delayed due to any issue from company )

 The Contractor shall carry out the work in clean manner as much as possible and shall remove wastage material; rubbish etc. Disposal of the material shall be done by contractor at his own cost and as per direction of Site in Charge.